MicrosoftDocs/win32/desktop-src/direct3ddxgi/dxgi-1-6-improvements.md

 ---
-Description: The following functionality has been added to Microsoft DirectX Graphics Infrastructure (DXGI) 1.6. ms.assetid: C68EC437-7600-43A8-8DEA-5A6AEE75D5AA
+Description: This topic describes what's new in Microsoft DirectX Graphics Infrastructure (DXGI) 1.6 for various releases of Windows 10. ms.assetid: C68EC437-7600-43A8-8DEA-5A6AEE75D5AA
 title: DXGI 1.6 improvements
 ms.topic: article